vigetlabs/microcosm/docs/guides/contributing.md

     - Changes to the site
     - Improving or adding examples
     - Improving tooling
 4. Spread the word.
-On twitter you can use the hashtag `#micrcosmJS`.
+On twitter you can use the hashtag `#microcosmJS`.
 You can also tweet @[viget](https://twitter.com/viget) or @[natehunzaker](https://twitter.com/natehunzaker) with your Microcosm questions or comments

 ## Get set up: